Discover the 5 Must-visit Gems in Barcelona, Spain

 The famous 1.2 km long boulevard with a broad but crowded sidewalk in the center has many beautiful buildings, including the Gran Teatre del Liceu, the city's opera house.
 The monasteries disappeared, and florists and kiosks set up their premises here.

-As you walk along, you’ll see landmarks like Barcelona’s largest opera theater, the Gran Teatre del Liceu, the Palau de la Virreina, and the spectacular Boqueria market.
-This human river with its street performers, tourists and locals who still come here for a walk takes us on a journey through this microcosm of contemporary Barcelona.
+Walking along, you'll see landmarks like Barcelona's largest opera theater, the Gran Teatre del Liceu, the Palau de la Virreina, and the spectacular Boqueria market.
+This human river, with its street performers, tourists, and locals who still come here for a walk, takes us on a journey through this microcosm of contemporary Barcelona.

 Barcelona History Museum